dotnet/Silk.NET/documentation/proposals/Proposal - Generic Math.md

 - Define TransformNormal functions which take a Matrix of higher dimensionality (Vector 2 can use Matrix2xn, Matrix3xn, and matrix4xn) and return a vector containing the output (type should match the outer type e.g. Vector2.Transform(Matrix4x4) returns Vector2)
   - A Static implementation of these functions **must** be available

-For I types, the following requirements **must** also be fulfilled:
+For I types, the following additional requirements **must** be fulfilled:
 - the bitwise `&`, `|`, and `^` operators defined between two vectors which returns a vector which has had these operators applied on a component-wise basis.
 - the bitwise `&`, `|`, and `^` operators defined between a vectors and a scalar value that matches the generic type which returns a vector which has had these operators applied on a component-wise basis with the scalar.
 - the unary bitwise `~` operator defined which negates the bits of the vector components.